LizardByte-research/VirtualHID-macOS/README.md

 3. Build and make archive

 ### 📦 Installing
+1. Disable SIP (<a href="https://developer.apple.com/documentation/security/disabling_and_enabling_system_integrity_protection">How to</a>)
-1. See <a href="https://developer.apple.com/documentation/apple-silicon/installing-a-custom-kernel-extension">apple docs</a> for kext loading instruction.
+2. See <a href="https://developer.apple.com/documentation/apple-silicon/installing-a-custom-kernel-extension">apple docs</a> for kext loading instruction.

 ### 📒 How to use (C++)
 Coming soon